Ayutthaya Kingdom: First Burmese wars

-Starting in the middle of the 16th century, the kingdom came under repeated attacks by the Taungoo dynasty of Burma.
-The Burmese–Siamese War (1547–1549) resulted in a failed Burmese siege of Ayutthaya.
+Starting in the mid-16th century, the kingdom came under repeated attacks by the Taungoo dynasty of Burma.
+The Burmese–Siamese War (1547–1549) ended with a failed Burmese siege of Ayutthaya.
 A second siege (1563–1564) led by King Bayinnaung forced King Maha Chakkraphat to surrender in 1564.
-The royal family was taken to Pegu (Bago), with the king's second son Mahinthrathirat installed as the vassal king.
-In 1568, Mahinthrathirat revolted when his father managed to return from Pegu as a Buddhist monk.
-The ensuing third siege captured Ayutthaya in 1569 and Bayinnaung made Maha Thammarachathirat (also known as Sanphet I) his vassal king, instating the Sukhothai dynasty.
+The royal family was taken to Pegu (Bago), while his second son Mahinthrathirat was installed as vassal king.
+In 1568, Mahinthrathirat revolted when his father returned from Pegu as a Buddhist monk.
+The ensuing third siege captured Ayutthaya in 1569, and Bayinnaung made Maha Thammarachathirat (also known as Sanphet I) his vassal king, establishing the Sukhothai dynasty.
+The chronicles leave the captured city with 10,000 inhabitants and 100 officials.

-In May 1584, less than three years after Bayinnaung's death, Uparaja Naresuan (or Sanphet II), the son of Sanphet I, proclaimed Ayutthaya's independence.
-This proclamation resulted in repeated invasions of Ayutthaya by Burma which the Siamese fought off ultimately finishing in an elephant duel between King Naresuan and Burmese heir-apparent Mingyi Swa in 1593 during the fourth siege of Ayutthaya in which Naresuan famously slew Mingyi Swa, although the existence of this battle has been challenged by modern scholars such as Sulak Sivaraksa.
-Today, this Siamese victory is observed annually on 18 January as Royal Thai Armed Forces day.
-Later that same year warfare erupted again (the Burmese–Siamese War (1593–1600)) when the Siamese invaded Burma, first occupying the Tanintharyi province in southeast Burma in 1593 and later the cities of Moulmein and Martaban in 1594.
-In 1599, the Siamese attacked the city of Pegu but were ultimately driven out by Burmese rebels who had assassinated Burmese King Nanda Bayin and taken power.
+In May 1584, less than three years after Bayinnaung's death, Uparaja Naresuan (or Sanphet II), son of Sanphet I, proclaimed Ayutthaya's independence.
+Burma repeatedly invaded Ayutthaya, but the Siamese repelled the attacks.
+The war ended in an elephant duel at the fourth siege of Ayutthaya in 1593, in which King Naresuan killed the Burmese heir-apparent Mingyi Swa, though scholars such as Sulak Sivaraksa have questioned whether it took place.
+Today, this Siamese victory is observed annually on 18 January as Royal Thai Armed Forces Day.
+Later that year, warfare resumed (Burmese–Siamese War (1593–1600)) when the Siamese invaded Burma, first occupying Tanintharyi province in southeast Burma in 1593 and later Moulmein and Martaban in 1594.
+In 1599, the Siamese attacked Pegu but were ultimately driven out by Burmese rebels who had assassinated King Nanda Bayin and taken power.

-In 1613, after King Anaukpetlun reunited Burma and took control, the Burmese invaded the Siamese-held territories in Tanintharyi province, and took Tavoy.
-In 1614, the Burmese invaded Lan Na which at that time was a vassal of Ayutthaya.
-Fighting between the Burmese and Siamese continued until 1618 when a treaty ended the conflict.
-At that time, Burma had gained control of Lan Na and while Ayutthaya retained control of southern Tanintharyi (south of Tavoy).
+In 1613, after King Anaukpetlun reunited Burma, the Burmese invaded Siamese-held Tanintharyi province and took Tavoy.
+In 1614, they invaded Lan Na, then a vassal of Ayutthaya.
+Fighting continued until a treaty ended the conflict in 1618.
+Burma gained control of Lan Na, while Ayutthaya retained southern Tanintharyi, south of Tavoy.